(WARNING: THIS ARTICLE CONTAINS GRAPHIC CONTENT)

 “Once I found out he was here and still alive that was all that mattered to us, we always were in it for the long haul,” said Brandy.

 Over the years as Tres struggled to keep going, many people were cruel to the extreme.

 “After so many years I’ve just had to swallow my pride, try to stay calm and explain my son’s condition to them.

 “I’ve heard every comment you can imagine over the years, from ‘kill it’, ‘put him down’ to being called ‘selfish’ for keeping him alive.

 “After I talk to them they see things from my perspective and regularly ask how Tres is doing.”

-Trey was born with wide-spaced eyes, a cleft, two separate nostrils, a misshapen head, learning difficulties, and multiple seizures.
-The good news is, he has been having treatment with cannabis oil, and the seizures have reduced from 400 per day to 40.
+Tres was born with wide-spaced eyes, a cleft, two separate nostrils, a misshapen head, learning difficulties, and multiple seizures.
+The good news is he has been having treatment with cannabis oil, and the seizures have reduced from 400 per day to 40.
 He has endured multiple operations to correct the cleft, and reshape his head.

 Brandy shared: “He is developmentally delayed, because he has cysts in his brain, mentally he is at the age of an infant but he is progressively improving in all areas.